meker12/commerce-channels.en/help/amazon-channel/incomplete-listings.md

 ---
 title: Incomplete Listings
-description: Amazon Sales Channel provides the Incomplete tab to help you identify and meet eligibility requirements for your incomplete Amazon listings.
+description: Amazon sales channel provides the [!UICONTROL Incomplete] tab to help you identify and meet eligibility requirements for your incomplete Amazon listings.
 ---

 # Incomplete listings